RobertoBenjami/stm32_hal_graphics_display_drivers/README.md

 - The bitmap is drawn from the bottom up, the bitmap data must contain the bitmap header.
 - The image draws from top to bottom and contains only the pointer containing the raw bit pattern.
 Therefore, the size of the image must also be specified.

+# Middle layer

-# The middle layer contains only a few drawing functions (initialization, cursor position setting, drawing window setting, point drawing, horizontal and vertical line drawing, bitmap drawing, image drawing and readback).
+This layer contains only a few drawing functions (initialization, cursor position setting, drawing window setting, point drawing, horizontal and vertical line drawing, bitmap drawing, image drawing and readback).
 The upper layer must map all the drawing functions to these few drawing functions.
 This layer depends on the type of display, because the drawing functions on each display can be solved with a different method, so we have to add the files of the display we use to the project (e.g. ili9341.h / c).

 The following things can be set in this layer: